adminGCT4545/GOLF-CLUB/royal-golf-erp/AI_CHATBOT_README.md

-# Royal Golf Club AI Chatbot Integration
+# Royal Golf Club KYNSEY AI Chatbot Integration

-This document explains the AI chatbot integration that connects to your LM Studio instance at `192.168.0.204:4545`.
+This document explains the KYNSEY AI chatbot integration that connects to your LM Studio instance at `192.168.0.204:4545`.

 ## Features